antvis/G6/docs/manual/middle/states/state.en.md

 ## What is State
 The **State** in G6 is the state of an item (node/edge), including **Interaction State** and **Bussiness State**.

+In G6, the way to configure interaction state and business state is the same.
+For some users who only use G6 to develop of a certain requirement, and do not want to understand G6 in depth, there is no need to distinguish the difference between the interactive state and the business state.
+You can define and use the states in the same way without understanding cost.

 ### Interaction State
 The interaction state is closely related to specific interaction actions, such as the user using a mouse to select a node, or hover an edge.